Editorial

 A jazz bar that happens to serve classic American cocktails at a level that would impress any bartender in New York.
 The ambiance feels like 1950s Havana transplanted to Roma.
 The martinis here are the real deal, and the live music feels integral rather than incidental.

-You can find more Roma options in our dedicated piece on the best cocktail bars and explore the Mexico City bar directory for additional spots.
+You can find more Roma options in our dedicated guide to the best cocktail bars in Mexico City — 15 ranked picks covering every price point.
+We've also put together a complete Mexico City bar directory for additional spots by neighbourhood.

 Condesa and Juárez — The Rooftop and Mezcal Scene